Health & Insurance

-Health Insurance Requirements for F-1 and J-1 Students
+Health Insurance Requirements for F-1 & J-1 Students Expand

 However, you must have insurance while in the United States.
 If needed, you can obtain health insurance coverage from the Health Insurance Marketplace, sometimes known as the health insurance “exchange” as part of the Affordable Care Act or from one of the insurance companies listed below in the Health Insurance Plans section.
 The policies below will NOT qualify you for a waiver of the UC Student Health Insurance policy.
 They are strictly provided as an option for students who don't qualify for the UC policy, but still need insurance.